How OCR Helps Organize and Search Bulk Scanned Documents: A Developer's Guide

 When dealing with bulk document scanning, one of the biggest challenges is making scanned documents searchable and organized.
 Unlike digital-born documents, scanned images are essentially pictures—you can’t search them, copy text from them, or organize them by content.
 This is where Optical Character Recognition (OCR) becomes invaluable.

-In this comprehensive tutorial, we’ll build a web-based document scanner that:
+In this tutorial, we’ll build a web-based document scanner that:

 • Scans documents directly from TWAIN/WIA scanners